Marivj00/Medical-Inventory-Management/Document/Readme.md

-Here you will find the pdf files about the Ideation Phase consists of
+Here you will find the pdf file about the Project Planning Phase consist of Data Flow Diagrams and User Stories.pdf

-1.Problem statement
+Readme.md

-2.Empathy Map Canvas
+Solution Requirements.pdf

-3.Brainstorming
+Technology Stack Template.pdf